NSHipster/articles/2014-06-16-clang-diagnostics.md

 | `-Wweak-vtables, DefaultIgnore`	 | "%0 has no out-of-line virtual method definitions its vtable will be emitted in every translation unit"	 |

 * * *
 There is a simple way to find the Warning Flag from xcode itself.
+If you got a warning
-* If you got a warning, Right click on the warning in the issue navigator and select "Reveal in Log"
+* Right click on the warning in the issue navigator and select "Reveal in Log"
 * There will be a section some thing like 'warning: <warning message> [-<warning flag>]'

 For more info please see [this SO Post](stackoverflow.com/questions/20078941/how-to-use-pragma-clang-diagnostics)